h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ![exp3-load-custom-recipe-scorer-raw-url](assets/exp3-load-custom-recipe-scorer-raw-url.jpg)

 6\.
-There will be a message updating you on the status of loading of the recipe; then Expert Experiment Settings page will re-appear
+There will be a message updating you on the status of loading of the recipe; then the Expert Experiment Settings page will re-appear

 7\.
 On the **Expert Experiment Settings** find **Recipes** and click on it

 ![exp2-expert-settings-recipes](assets/exp2-expert-settings-recipes.jpg)

 8\.
-Click on **Select Value** under **Include Specific Scorers**, we are going to verify that the scorer we loaded did indeed load.
+Click on **Select Value** under **Include Specific Scorers**, we are going to verify that the scorer we loaded did indeed load

 ![exp3-expert-settings-scorer-select-values](assets/exp3-expert-settings-scorer-select-values.jpg)